RonniSkansing/sonar/README.md

 - Event: Requester completed/failed request
   - Job: Logger writes to log file
   - Job: Grafana metrics added to exporter client

+* TODO
+* add min and max param to init command, one makes a minimal config the other a max.
+  ...